As Congress taps leaders, House's McCarthy fends off rival

-WASHINGTON (Reuters) - Republicans in the U.S. House of Representative on Wednesday chose Representative Kevin McCarthy as their party’s leader for the new Congress that will convene in January, denying the top post to conservative Jim Jordan.
+WASHINGTON (Reuters) - Republicans in the U.S. House of Representatives on Wednesday chose Kevin McCarthy as their party’s leader for the new Congress that will convene in January, denying the top post to conservative Jim Jordan.

-McCarthy, whom President Donald Trump sometimes calls “my Kevin,” will lead party colleagues against an incoming Democratic House majority.
+Representative McCarthy, whom President Donald Trump sometimes calls “my Kevin,” will lead party colleagues against an incoming Democratic House majority.
 Voters ended the Republicans’ hold on the House in the Nov.
-6 elections and handed it to Democrats.
+6 elections and handed it to the Democrats.

+Despite heavy Republican losses in last week’s elections, McCarthy touted his party’s legislative accomplishments and slammed Democrats.
+“We know that Democrats have a plan.
+They want to disrupt.
+They want to try to impeach” and overturn Republican achievements.

+McCarthy, however, acknowledged that Republicans have to work hard to recapture the support of suburban voters who switched over to support Democratic candidates.

 In the contest for party leadership, California’s McCarthy easily defeated Ohio’s Jordan in a 159-43 vote.
 Jordan arranged television commercials and other advertising to support his campaign for House leader, an unusual step.